loader image

 Where will we sleep?

-Accommodation for the first and last two nights is in Kyrgyzstan’s capital, Bishkek, at a small, comfortable hotel with an outdoor swimming pool and pretty garden.
-All bedrooms have en-suite bathrooms.
-Other nights are spent camping along the riding route in our movable camp.
+The first and final nights are spent in Bishkek in a small, comfortable hotel with a garden and swimming pool.
+All other nights are spent camping along the route in the movable camp.

 What is the camp like?